GNN4ITkTeam/CommonFramework/README.md

 ## First Example: Inference of Pipeline with Module Map, GNN and Connected Components

-This example is now available in the `examples/Example_1` directory.
+This example is available in the `examples/Example_1` directory.
 The example is a simple pipeline that takes raw Athena events as input, and produces a set of track candidates as output.
 The pipeline consists of three steps:

 1. **Module Map** - a python implementation of the Module Map algorithm, which produces a set of graphs from the raw events
 2. **GNN** - a graph neural network that scores the edges of the graphs produced by the Module Map